-- An emphasis on Family Psychology, the discipline that considers individual, interpersonal, and environmental factors which impact human behavior
+- Family Psychology (systems thinking): Consideration of individual, interpersonal, and environmental factors that impact human behavior.

-- A Christian values orientation that informs the practice of psychology and courses that provide a structure for the integration of ethics, theology, and psychology
+- Interdisciplinary Integration (integration of faith/spirituality into clinical practice): A Christian values orientation that provides a structure for the integration of ethics, theology, and psychology.

 To find out more about APU’s graduate psychology programs, download the Graduate Psychology Brochure (PDF).

 The Guidelines and Principles for Accreditation of Programs in Professional Psychology (G&P) require that doctoral graduate programs provide potential students, current students, and the public with accurate information on the program and on program expectations.
 This information is meant to describe the program accurately and completely, using the most up-to-date data on education and training outcomes, and be presented in a manner that allows applicants to make informed decisions about entering the program.
 View our Student Admissions, Outcomes, and Other Data (PDF).